elifesciences/elife-xpub/app/components/ui/molecules/DashboardListItem.md

 List item in the dashboard that links to manuscript.
-It shows status (e.g. accepted, waiting approval), manuscript title and date since status last changed.
+It shows status (e.g. accepted, submitted), manuscript title and date since status last changed.

 ```js
 ;<DashboardListItem